 Ecology Moving Forward: Thoughts on the 2018 Ecological Society of America Annual Meeting

-By Sharon Collinge, Observatory Director and Chief Scientist
+By Sharon Collinge, Past Observatory Director and Chief Scientist

 What does the future of ecological research look like?
 And where does the NEON project fit in?
 I had the opportunity to reflect on these questions in depth at the recent annual meeting of the Ecological Society of America (ESA).

 I have long been involved with ESA in various capacities, but I took a breather from attending the annual meeting for the last few years.
 Returning to this year's meeting in New Orleans, I was struck both by what is still the same in this community of ecologists as well as what is changing.
 While I was still inspired by the strong commitment and enthusiasm that have always characterized these meetings, I noticed a significant expansion in the types of research being done, the methods researchers are using, and in the diversity of researchers getting involved.

 Some of these changes have been a long time coming.
 Ecology today is more network-oriented and more collaborative than ever before.
 We are seeing a shift from projects driven by individual observers in the field to collaborative research projects that tap into data from well-established, organized efforts such as the Long-Term Ecological Research (LTER), AmeriFlux, GLEON, and the Critical Zone Observatory (CZO).
 These networks are moving ecology into the era of "big data" and enabling researchers to tackle questions about ecological systems in ways never before possible.